$0 Ohio Adoption Quick-Start Checklist

 Tradeoffs

 Free resources are genuinely useful for families pursuing PCSA foster-to-adopt.
-The ODJFS materials and county PCSA orientation processes provide most of what you need if you are committed to that pathway.
+DCY materials, legacy ODJFS resources, and county PCSA orientation processes provide most of what you need if you are committed to that pathway.
 The gap is financial planning (grants, subsidies, tax credits) and the Probate Court process.

-Free resources are significantly less useful for families considering private agency, independent, or stepparent adoption, where the ODJFS materials were simply not written with you in mind.
+Free resources are significantly less useful for families considering private agency, independent, or stepparent adoption, where the state program materials were simply not written with you in mind.

 A structured guide is most valuable in the research and planning phase — before you have committed to a pathway, before your first attorney meeting, and while you are still evaluating cost options.
 After you have committed to a PCSA pathway and begun working with your county caseworker, the guide's marginal value decreases because your caseworker becomes your primary resource for that pathway.